 Quick-release wheels are a type of wheel that can be removed by using a built-in cam lever.
-You don’t need any tools to remove a quick-release wheel from the bike.
-So, repairing or maintenance gets easy with this kind of bike wheel.
+You don’t need tools to remove a quick-release wheel from the bike.
+So, repairing or transporting becomes easy with this kind of bike wheel.

-However, repairing a bent wheel can seem expensive to you.
-But, if you are a bicycle freak, it’s worth it.
-If it still seems expensive, learn How to true a bike wheel without a spoke wrench.
+If you don’t want to do it yourself, repairing a bent wheel can get expensive to you.
+But, if you are a bicycle fan like me, it’s worth it.
+I have also written on How to true a bike wheel without a spoke wrench.
 It’s the most affordable way to fix a bent wheel.
 You won’t need any special tools or supplies to do the job.
 So?